kajolpawar22/Entrepreneurship/Entrepreneurship_Coursework_2.md

 ## 4.2 Screenshots or Demo Walkthrough**
 ### 1. Landing Page
  ![PropelAI Logo](https://github.com/kajolpawar22/Entrepreneurship/blob/main/fornt_page.png)

+### 2. On this Interview Preparation page, you can select your position title, industry, experience level, and interview duration.
+You can also choose the type of AI assistant you'd like to guide your session.
  ![PropelAI Logo](https://github.com/kajolpawar22/Entrepreneurship/blob/main/startting.png)
+### 3. **This page displays the number of questions you can expect, along with some important instructions—once you're ready, you can begin your interview.**
 ![PropelAI Logo](https://github.com/kajolpawar22/Entrepreneurship/blob/main/start_interview.png)
+### 4. This is the main question page, where you'll receive real-time feedback.
+Once you complete a question, you can move on to the next one.
 ![PropelAI Logo](https://github.com/kajolpawar22/Entrepreneurship/blob/main/real_time.png)
+### 5. This is your detailed interview report.
+You'll receive a score based on your responses, along with specific tips highlighting what went wrong and how you can improve.

 ![PropelAI](https://github.com/kajolpawar22/Entrepreneurship/blob/main/endd.png)
+### 6. In this page you can set up your presntation scenario
 ![PropelAI](https://github.com/kajolpawar22/Entrepreneurship/blob/main/interview_start.png)
+### 7. This is the main page where you will practise your prestation,speech or pitch.
 ![Propel AI](https://github.com/kajolpawar22/Entrepreneurship/blob/main/mid.png)
+### 8. This is your detailed report for public speaking.
+You'll receive a score based on your responses, along with specific tips highlighting what went wrong and how you can improve.
 ![propelAi](https://github.com/kajolpawar22/Entrepreneurship/blob/main/final.png)